openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 - Cluster API will be installed in all OpenShift clusters by default.
 - Bidirectional migration for MAPI and CAPI.
-- New cloud providers implemented as CAPI.
+- New infrastructure providers implemented as CAPI.

 #### Removing a deprecated feature